 The sun’s rays are strongest around midday when the sun is highest in the sky.
 This is usually between 11am and 3pm in the UK.
 Avoid time in the sun at these times and seek shade if you can.
 If you do head outdoors during this time, it’s a good idea to bring an umbrella or other shade with you.

 Sunlight also reflects off surfaces such as water, sand and snow.
 This means that even when you’re in shaded areas, the sun can still damage your skin and eyes if they‘re not protected.

 5. Drink plenty of water

-When the temperature rises, your body sweats more to try and cool you down.
-So it’s important to drink plenty of fluids to ensure you stay hydrated when it’s hot out.
-Aim to drink 6-8 glasses of water per day or more if you’re feeling thirsty.
-As well as water, tea, coffee, fruit juice, smoothies and low-fat milk all count towards your daily fluid intake.
-But remember to limit fruit juice and smoothies to one 150ml glass per day as these can be high in sugar.
-Try to steer clear of alcoholic drinks, as alcohol is a diuretic, meaning it makes you pee more and can leave you even more dehydrated.
+In hotter weather, your body sweats more to try and cool you down.
+So, it’s important to drink plenty of fluids to ensure you stay hydrated.
+Aim to drink at least 6-8 glasses of water a day, and more if you’re feeling thirsty.
+As well as water – tea, coffee, low-fat milk and up to 150ml of fruit juice or smoothie all count towards your daily fluid intake.